Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Identifiability and Constrained Latent Class Structure behind Bayesian Pyramids

-Although latent class models are appealing in terms of model flexibility, dimensionality reduction, and interpretability, identifiability issues need to be overcome to realize these advantages.
+In Section \ref{sec-layers} we proposed a new class of multilayer latent variable models deemed Bayesian Pyramids, and showed that these models can be formulated as a type of constrained latent class model (CLCM) defined in \eqref{eq-lca}-\eqref{eq-equa}.
+In this section, we study theoretical properties of model \eqref{eq-lca}-\eqref{eq-equa}.

 The classic latent class model in \eqref{eq-lca} was shown by \cite{gyllenberg1994non} to be not strictly identifiable.
 Strict identifiability generally requires one to establish a parameterization in which the parameters can be expressed as one-to-one functions of observables.
-As a weaker notion, generic identifiability requires that the map is one-to-one except on a measure zero subset with respect to the Lesbesgue measure.
-In a seminal paper, \cite{allman2009} leveraged a theorem from \cite{kruskal1977} to show generic identifiability for \eqref{eq-lca}.
-Unfortunately, constraint \eqref{eq-equa} makes it impossible to apply \cite{allman2009}'s approach directly.
+As a weaker notion, generic identifiability requires that the map is one-to-one except on a Lesbesgue measure zero subset of the parameter space.
+In a seminal paper, \cite{allman2009} leveraged Kruskal's Theorem \citep{kruskal1977} to show generic identifiability for an {unconstrained} latent class model. {However, \cite{allman2009}'s approach is not sufficient for establishing identifiability in constrained LCMs or Bayesian Pyramids, due to the complex parameter constraints in these models.
+Indeed, \cite{allman2009}'s generic identifiability results imply that in the latent class model with an \textit{unconstrained} parameter space, there exists a measure-zero subset of parameters where identifiability breaks down.
+In constrained LCMs, the equality constraints \eqref{eq-equa} exactly enforce parameters to fall into a measure-zero subset.
+In Bayesian Pyramids, these equality constraints arise from between-layer potentially sparse graphs.
+So without a careful and thorough investigation into the relationship between the parameter constraints and the graphical structure, Kruskal's Theorem is not directly applicable to investigating the identifiability of constrained LCMs or Bayesian Pyramids.}

 Below we establish strict identifiability of model \eqref{eq-lca}-\eqref{eq-equa}, by carefully examining the algebraic structure imposed by the constraint matrix $\mathbf S$.
 We first introduce some notation.
 Denote by $\otimes$ the Kronecker product of matrices and by $\odot$ the Khatri-Rao product of matrices.
 In particular, consider matrices $\mathbf A=(a_{i,j})\in\mathbb R^{m\times r}$, $\mathbf B=(b_{i,j})\in\mathbb R^{s\times t}$; and matrices $\mathbf C=(c_{i,j})=(\bo c_{\bcolon,1}\mid\cdots\mid\bo c_{\bcolon,k})\in\mathbb R^{n\times k}$, $\mathbf D=(d_{i,j})=(\bo d_{\bcolon,1}\mid\cdots\mid\bo d_{\bcolon,k})\in\mathbb R^{\ell\times k}$, then there are $\mathbf A\otimes \mathbf B \in\mathbb R^{ms\times rt}$ and $\mathbf C\odot \mathbf D \in\mathbb R^{n \ell\times k}$ with